gt-cs3220-23fall/cs3220-labs/lab1/README.md

 # CS3220 Assignment #1 : Pipeline Design

-100 pts in total, will be rescaled into your final score of the course.
+100 pts in total, will be rescaled into 11.25% of your final score of the course.

 **Part 1**: 50 pts, submission ddl: Sep 11th